Enjoy a 7% discount on all our Multi-day tours with code "SPBLACK7", And a 10% discount on all our day tours with code "SPBLACK10".

 The Golden Mask Of Tutankhamun

-This iconic funerary death mask, belonging to the young Pharaoh of the 18th dynasty (1332-1323 BC) and one of the most renowned and esteemed historical treasures of Ancient Egypt, captivates with its detailed craftsmanship.
+This iconic funerary death mask, belonging to the young Pharaoh King Tutankhamun of the 18th dynasty (1332-1323 BC) and one of the most renowned and esteemed historical treasures of Ancient Egypt, captivates with its detailed craftsmanship.
 Weighing in at 11kg (24p) of solid gold, the mask is adorned with blue glass, lapis lazuli, and a variety of semiprecious stones, reflecting the luxury of the era.
 Unearthed by Howard Carter in 1922, it offers a realistic glimpse into the visage of the boy king.
 Today, it is now located at the Grand Egyptian Museum, waiting to share its story with you.

 The Palette Of Narmer